-I remember where; I was living in Maine, involved with building a co-housing artist community.
-And so, I must remember when.
-The mid ‘80s.
-I was going through an expressionistic phase and putting auras in drawings.
+remember where; i was living in Maine, involved w/ building a co-housing artist community. + so, i must remember when.
+The late ‘80s. i was going through an expressionistic phase + scribbling auras around sentiant beings in drawings.
 Cartoonish, to be sure.
-But the work was dead serious.
-I remembered these - but only found bad detail images of the works on paper.
+But the work was dead serious. i remembered these - but only found bad detail images of the works on paper.
 After Koudelka’s captivating photography.
-It is interesting to figure what was going on when past moments were recorded in your life — as art is a recording of your life.
+It is interesting to figure what was going on when past moments were recorded in your life — as art is a recording of it.

 Write about it again … you’re not done with it.